zhongfansun/HPM/README.md

 # Breaking the Barrier Between Pre-training and Fine-tuning: A Hybrid Prompting Model for Knowledge-Based VQA

 Official implementation for the MM'23 paper.
+The corresponding preprocessed data and preprocessing methods will be continuously updated.

 ## Prerequisites
 * python==3.7